HOME › TEACHING › BIOLOGY & AI CURE

 Curculionidae

-Ryan is testing whether weevil rostrum shape tracks the plant structures they use for egg-laying, supporting an adaptive multi-optimum model of evolution.
-He is measuring rostrum morphology and oviposition guild across Curculionidae.
+Testing whether weevil rostrum shape tracks the plant structures they use for egg-laying, supporting an adaptive multi-optimum model of evolution.
+Measuring rostrum morphology and oviposition guild across Curculionidae.

 🐟